Kisavi/Kisavi/README.md

 - ⚡ Fun fact: ...
 -->

-## An aspiring Fullstack developer font of their code because it's their TYPE.
+## A Fullstack developer font of their code because it's their TYPE.

 ### Languages and Frameworks: